 Turning the crisis into an opportunity

-What developments have you observed in recent weeks and months with regard to the digital transformation?
+Which developments have you observed in recent weeks and months with regard to the digital transformation?

-Philipp Guttschuß: Companies of general interest had to keep operations up and running at all costs.
+Philipp Guttschuß: Companies of general public interest had to keep operations up and running at all costs.
 While other industries introduced short-time work for a large proportion of their employees, in other sectors electricity and water had to continue to flow, waste had to be disposed of and passengers had to be transported.

 In your study, the predominant corporate culture is named as the main obstacle to digitalisation.
-Do you expect the digitalisation boom to impact corporate culture too?
+Do you expect the digitalisation boom to impact corporate culture, too?

 Friederike Lauruschkus: On a surface level, culture manifests itself in behaviour, and under the surface, in attitudes, norms and values.
 This is where we are seeing a change in discourse at municipal companies.
-While management culture in the pre-corona era was largely rooted in presence and thus often control, it has now very quickly become clear how important it is for each individual to assume personal responsibility and that trusting in this responsibility makes things work better than before.
+While management culture in the precorona era was largely root-ed in presence and thus often control, it has now very quickly become clear how important it is for each individual to assume personal responsibility and that trusting in this responsibility makes things work better than before.

 How did your company address the crisis?
-What do you expect from your own corporate culture in the coming months and years?
+What do you expect from your own corpo-rate culture in the coming months and years?

 But digital tools can also help here.
 Regular video conferences in large or small groups were initiated to exchange information about projects, internal and private matters.
-Communication had to be planned, yes, but it took place and still takes place more consciously.
+Communication had to be planned, yes, but it took place (and still does so) more consciously.
 However, this state of affairs is not sustainable in the long term, neither at our company nor elsewhere.
-For a certain period of time, a crisis can in fact strengthen corporate culture because everyone is pursuing a common goal and there is a stronger focus.
+For a certain period of time, a crisis can in fact strengthen corporate culture, because everyone is pursuing a common goal and there is a stronger focus.
 In the long term, however, it is obvious that personal interaction is also extremely important; it creates identity and a sense of belonging and that’s what people need in a good working environment.